Jennifer Aniston Got Real About Rachel's Nipples On

 With sheer tops being spotted on so many celebrities, from Rihanna to Kendall Jenner, it seems that plenty of people are channeling their inner Aniston and displaying their nipples for the whole world to see.
 While it's cool if you don't want to show off what's underneath your shirt, the more women who don't give an eff about doing so puts us closer to equality with the men for whom this will never be a real issue.

 Thanks for being the OG, Aniston.
-You've given us yet another reason to binge on Friends on Netflix.
+You've given us yet another reason to binge on Friends.

 Advertisement